Panama City Offers A Delightful Contradiction Of Nature And Urban Expansion…

 This huge man-made lake owes its existence to the construction of the Panama Canal.
 It was created by the building of the Gatun Damn which was needed to provide water for the huge ships crossing the Panama Canal.
 The lake acts as a reservoir for the canal and holds rain water which is used to operate the locks during the dry season.

-The Lake is now one of Panama’s top fishing destinations being home to an abundance of Peacock Bass, one of the world’s top sports fish.
-The Peacock Bass is not native to Panama and was introduced by accident after heavy rains flooded a back yard aquarium, releasing fish into the nearby lake.
+The Lake is now one of Panama’s top fishing destinations being home to an abundance of Peacock Bass.
+The colorful fish is one of the world’s top sports fish.
+The Peacock Bass is not native to Panama and found their way into the ecosystem by accident.
+Heavy rains flooded a back yard aquarium, releasing fish into the nearby lake.

-Tours can be easily booked online however for the best rates you can turn up at the dock and negotiate a tour boat yourself.
-As well as the fishing you can also book sightseeing tours where you can view, Caiman Iguana, Toucans and as usual many species of monkey (some of which you can feed!) and birds.
+You can easily book tours online however for the best rates you can turn up at the dock and negotiate a tour boat yourself.
+As well as the fishing you can also book sightseeing tours where you can view, all the local wildlife.

-To be on the water with the huge container ships is an awesome experience and gives a perspective on their size which you can never quite appreciate from land!
+To be on the water with the huge container ships is an awesome experience.
+It gives a perspective on their size which you can never quite appreciate from land!

 Known locally as ‘The Egg’ the Baha’i Temple sits atop a hill on the outskirts of Panama and is the only temple of the Baha’i faith in Latin America.

 Despite being situated in San Isidro which is one of Panamas most deprived areas the Temple has become hugely popular and attracts tens of thousands of visitors every year.
-The Baha’i religion is an independent religion and was founded in 1844 in Iran.
+The Baha’i religion is an independent religion dating back to 1844 in Iran.
 The faith is based on equality of all people and the goal of teachings is a unified world to benefit all nations, races and classes.

-The grounds are peaceful, somehow the noise of the city never seems to reach here, and make a great place for meditation as well as providing a tranquil 360 degree panoramic view of the city.
+The grounds are peaceful, somehow the noise of the city never seems to reach here.
+This makes it a great place for meditation as well as providing a tranquil 360 degree panoramic view of the city.
 Out of respect, please refrain from taking photos inside the temple and from smoking on the grounds.

 I hope this list provides you with some ideas of great things to do in Panama City.
 If you have any recommendations we missed please let us know.
 If you venture further afield you will find, white sanded Caribbean islands, great snorkeling and ancient Indian tribes plus so much more.